peerlinks/peerlinks/protocol.md

 SHOULD decide on the value of this leeway (5-10 seconds is recommended).

-The validity of `content.timestamp` and the expiration of links MUST be enforced through checkpoint mechanism.
+The validity of `content.timestamp` and the expiration of links MUST be enforced through the following mechanism.
 Suppose that for a received `message`:
 ```
 min_timestamp = min(p.content.timestamp for p in message.parents)
 max_timestamp = max(p.content.timestamp for p in message.parents)